lfbrandao/actionscript-mediaplayer/README.md

-[DRAFT]

 =Actionscript media-player
-Lightweight Flash object for playing audio and video files with a Javascript API.
-Used at the Sensate Journal (http://sensatejournal.com/) to play Zeega (http://www.zeega.org) pieces on Firefox.
+Lightweight Flash object with a Javascript API.
+Used to play audio and video files on Firefox at Zeega (http://www.zeega.org) and Sensate (http://sensatejournal.com/).

 == Features
 * video formats supported: mp4, m4v